Arthur Fils: 2023: First major win & ATP title, top 40

+In his French Open debut, his first-ever appearance in a Grand Slam, Fils was defeated in the first round by Alejandro Davidovich Fokina.

-He was awarded a wildcard for his main draw debut at the 2023 Wimbledon Championships losing again in the first round to Alejandro Davidovich Fokina.
-At the same tournament in doubles, Fils recorded his first Grand Slam doubles win, playing along with fellow countryman Luca Van Assche, defeating brothers Stefanos Tsitsipas and Petros Tsitsipas in the first round.
+He was awarded a wildcard for his main-draw debut at Wimbledon, losing again in the first round to Alejandro Davidovich Fokina.
+At the same tournament in doubles, Fils recorded his first Grand Slam doubles win, playing along with fellow countryman Luca Van Assche, defeating brothers Stefanos Tsitsipas and Petros Tsitsipas.

-Fils reached his first ATP500 semifinal at the Hamburg European Open, defeating top seed Casper Ruud in the quarter final, his first win against a Top-5 player, before losing to the other eventual winner Alexander Zverev, in the semifinals.
-He made his debut into the Top-50 following the tournament.
+Fils reached his first ATP 500 semifinal at the Hamburg European Open, defeating top seed Casper Ruud in the quarterfinal, his first win against a top-5 ranked player, before losing to the eventual champion Alexander Zverev, in the semifinals.
+He made his debut into the top 50 on 31 July 2023, following the tournament.

 At the US Open, Fils earned his first Major win, defeating 24th seed Tallon Griekspoor in the first round.
 He then lost to Matteo Arnaldi in the second round.

-Ranked No. 44 at the 2023 Rolex Shanghai Masters, on his debut at this tournament, he defeated Alejandro Davidovich Fokina in the second round.
-He reached the top-40 on 16 October 2023.
+Ranked No. 44 at the Shanghai Masters, on his debut at this tournament, he defeated Pavel Kotov and Alejandro Davidovich Fokina and made the top 40 on 16 October 2023.
+He lost to 12th seed Tommy Paul in the third round.

-He reached his second final at the 2023 European Open with a win over top seed Stefanos Tsitsipas in straight sets with two tiebreaks, his second top-10 win of the season and his career.
+Fils reached his second final at the European Open in Antwerp with a win over top seed Stefanos Tsitsipas in straight sets with two tiebreaks, his second top-10 win of the season and his career.
 He became the youngest finalist in the tournament's history.
+He lost to third seed Alexander Bublik in the championship match.

-In November, he qualified for the 2023 Next Generation ATP Finals.
+In November, Fils qualified for the Next Generation ATP Finals and made it through to the final, which he lost to Hamad Medjedovic.

-He won the Newcomer of the Year award.
+Fils won the Newcomer of the Year award.